When I was in high school, flash mobs became a big deal.

 There aren’t many parallels to corporate office life and active military strategies, but you could say guerrilla marketing is one of the few, the proud.
 The term is derived from guerrilla warfare, the militant strategy where smaller, mobile, and sometimes civilian forces perform irregular attacks in hostile areas.
 Attacks include ambushes, raids, and other surprise charges.

 Guerrilla marketing removes the warfare but uses the surprise or ambush elements to create a memorable marketing experience.
+(See: What is Marketing?)
 The idea is to create high impact and memorable experiences on a lower budget.
 This makes guerrilla marketing an ideal choice for small businesses.

 Guerrilla marketing disrupts consumers in their daily routines by presenting them with unconventional methods of brand interaction.
 The idea is to generate conversation, a stir, or something newsworthy so brand awareness spreads either by word of mouth or through news attention.